-The table below gives some guidelines that you might wish to apply to children of different ages.
-Although again it is important that you carry out user testing in this area.

-You should also consider any additional responsibilities you may have under the applicable equality legislation for England, Scotland, Wales & Northern Ireland.
+The table below gives some recommendations that you might wish to apply to children of different ages.
+Although again you are free to develop your own, service specific, user journeys that follow the principle in the headline standard.
+You should also consider any additional responsibilities you may have under the applicable equality legislation for England, Scotland, Wales and Northern Ireland.

-Age range Guidelines 0-5 Provide design architecture which is high-privacy by default.
-Pre-literate If change of default attempted nudge towards maintaining & early high privacy or towards parental or trusted adult literacy involvement.
+Age range Recommendations 0-5 Pre-literate & early literacy Provide design architecture which is high-privacy by default.
+If change of default attempted nudge towards maintaining high privacy or towards parental or trusted adult involvement.
 Avoid explanations - present as rules to protect and help.
-Consider further interventions such as parental notifications, activation delays or disabling facility to change defaults without parental involvement, depending upon the risks inherent in the processing.
+Consider further interventions such as parental notifications, activation delays or disabling facility to change defaults without parental involvement, depending on the risks inherent in the processing.
 Nudge towards wellbeing enhancing behaviours (such as taking breaks).
 Provide tools to support wellbeing enhancing behaviours (such as mid-level pause and save features).
-6-9 Provide design architecture which is high-privacy by default.
-Core If change of default attempted nudge towards maintaining primary high privacy or parental or trusted adult involvement. school years Provide simple explanations of functionality and inherent risk-but continue to present as rules to protect and help.
-Consider further interventions such as parental notifications, activation delays or disabling facility to change defaults without parental involvement, depending upon the risks inherent in the processing.
-Nudge towards wellbeing enhancing behaviours (such as taking breaks) Provide tools to support wellbeing enhancing behaviours (such as mid-level pause and save features).
-10-12 Provide design architecture which is high-privacy by default.
-Transition If change of default attempted provide explanations of years functionality and inherent risk and suggest parental or trusted adult involvement.
+6-9 Core primary school years Provide design architecture which is high-privacy by default.
+If change of default attempted nudge towards maintaining high privacy or parental or trusted adult involvement.
+Provide simple explanations of functionality and inherent risk, but continue to present as rules to protect and help.
+Consider further interventions such as parental notifications, activation delays or disabling facility to change defaults without parental involvement, depending on the risks inherent in the processing.
+Nudge towards wellbeing enhancing behaviours (such as taking breaks).
+Provide tools to support wellbeing enhancing behaviours (such as mid-level pause and save features).
+10-12 Transition years Provide design architecture which is high-privacy by default.
+If change of default attempted provide explanations of functionality and inherent risk and suggest parental or trusted adult involvement.
 Present option in ways that encourage conscious decision making.
-Consider further interventions such as parental notifications, activation delays or disabling facility to change defaults without parental involvement, depending upon the risks.
+Consider further interventions such as parental notifications, activation delays or disabling facility to change defaults without parental involvement, depending on the risks.
 Nudge towards wellbeing enhancing behaviours (such as taking breaks).
-Provide tools to support wellbeing enhancing behaviours (such as mid-level pause and save features).
-13 -15 Provide design architecture which is high-privacy by default.
-Early teens Provide explanations of functionality and inherent risk. , Present options in ways that encourage conscious decision making.
+Provide tools to support wellbeing enhancing behaviours (such as mid-level pause and save features). decision making.
+Consider further interventions such as parental notifications, activation delays or disabling facility to change defaults without parental involvement, depending on the risks.
+Nudge towards wellbeing enhancing behaviours (such as taking breaks).
+Provide tools to support wellbeing enhancing behaviours (such as mid-level pause and save notifications, activation delays or disabling facility to change defaults without parental involvement, depending on the risks.
+Nudge towards wellbeing enhancing behaviours (such as taking breaks).
+Provide tools to support wellbeing enhancing behaviours (such as mid-level pause and save as taking breaks).
+Provide tools to support wellbeing enhancing behaviours (such as mid-level pause and save behaviours (such as mid-level pause and save 13 -15Provide design architecture which is high-privacy byEarly teensdefault.
+Provide explanations of functionality and inherent risk.
+Present options in ways that encourage conscious decision making.
 Signpost towards sources of support including parents.
-Consider further interventions depending upon the risks.
+Consider further interventions depending on the risks.
 Suggest wellbeing enhancing behaviours (such as taking breaks).
 Provide tools to support wellbeing enhancing behaviours (such as mid-level pause and save features).
-(220. 22 13.
-5. paass aa save reacares).
+16-17Provide design architecture which is high-privacy byApproaching adulthooddefault.
+Assure shine a dulthas d Approaching adulthood default.
+Approaching adulthooddefault.Provide explanations of functionality and inherent risk.Present options in ways that encourage conscious taking breaks).